 Because of many things, Easton is a great place for families with children to consider.
 First of all, many other families with children live here, making Easton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Easton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Easton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Easton, however, the average commute to work is quite long.
 On average, people spend 32.68 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Despite being a small town, Easton has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Easton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Easton residents report their race to be White, followed by Asian.
-Important ancestries of people in Easton include Irish, German, English, and Polish.
+Important ancestries of people in Easton include Italian, Irish, English, German, and Polish.

 The most common language spoken in Easton is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Hungarian and Spanish.